ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 6. Notify players to go, and enable movement.

-    We wait another 2 seconds by using `Task.Wait` and notify the players to go so they know when to start running.
-At the same time we enable all players by calling `EnablePlayers`.
+    You can wait another 2 seconds by using `Task.Wait` and notify the players to go so they know when to start running.
+At the same time you enable all players by calling `EnablePlayers`.

 <div class="mt-video" style="width:100%">
     <video autoplay muted playsinline controls loop class="center" style="width:100%">